$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Pseudo-Bang scenario in gravity

 Using relation (\ref{unified-time}) which provides the cosmic time as a function of the Hubble parameter, as well as (\ref{Torsionscalar}), one can transform $f(t)$ to $f(H)$ and then to $f(T)$.
 In particular, we first find

 and then

 which, as mentioned above, is a double-valued function.
 This is one of the main results of the present work, namely the $f(T)$ form that generates the scale factor (\ref{unified-scfac}), which in turn corresponds to the Pseudo-Bang cosmological scenario discussed in Section \ref{Sec:3}.
 We mention here that the above form contains the barotropic index of the total cosmic fluid $\gamma$ as a parameter.
 This is determined by the dominant component at each energy scale ($\gamma=4/3$ for radiation epochs while $\gamma=1$ for matter epoch).
 For a more realistic and complete expression one could impose one of the usual unified parameterizations for the total matter barotropic index that evolves smoothly from $\gamma=4/3$ to $\gamma=1$ during the cosmological evolution \cite{Chavanis:2012pd}.
 For completeness, in Fig. \ref{Fig:f(T)} we depict this $f(T)$ function versus $T$.
 As we can see it remains finite, in consistency with the non-singular universe evolution provided by the Pseudo-Bang scenario, while at late times it practically becomes constant and the scenario resembles general relativity with a cosmological constant.
+Finally, let us point out that our calculations exhibit a continuous behavior, hence ``small'' deviations from the above $f(T)$ form will only lead to ``small'' deviations from the resulting scale-factor evolution.

 Before closing this Section we make some comments based on the equation-of-state behavior.
 This can be used to investigate the various phantom crossings and the quintom realization in the present scenario, as well as to verify its final phase as a Pseudo-Rip one.